Elizabeth Williams (basketball): Washington Mystics (2022)

 In an article for The Players' Tribune published on February 4, 2022, Williams detailed the circumstances and her rationales behind her decision to sign with the Washington Mystics for her eighth WNBA season.

 Chicago Sky (2023–present)

 On February 3, 2023, Williams signed a two-year contract with the Chicago Sky.

 On June 6, 2024, Williams suffered a torn meniscus, which sidelined her for the remainder of the 2024 season.
 On September 29, 2024, Williams signed a one-year extension with the team.

 Europe career

-Galatasaray (2025–present)

 On June 19, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).